riya123-developer/Real-time-Chat-Application/README.md

 *Mentor Name*: Neela Santhosh

-# Description of Task: "Real-time Chat Application built with Node.js, Express, WebSockets, and React.
+* Description of Task*: "Real-time Chat Application built with Node.js, Express, WebSockets, and React.
 This project demonstrates how to create a responsive chat interface and handle real-time messaging between clients."
 Running the Application:
 1. Start the server: node server.js
 2. Navigate to the client directory: cd client